Indonesian rescuers focus on landslide as quake toll rises | Science-Environment

 Indonesian rescuers focus on landslide as quake toll rises

-Suharyanto, chief of the National Disaster Mitigation Agency, said 100 of the 271 confirmed deaths were children.Rescue efforts had been suspended temporarily on Wednesday as heavy monsoon rains fell.The 5.6 magnitude of Mondays earthquake would not typically be expected to cause serious damage.

-On the fourth day of an increasingly urgent search, Indonesian rescuers narrowed their work on Thursday to a landslide where dozens are believed trapped after an earthquake that killed at least 271 people, more than a third of them children.
+On the fourth day of an increasingly urgent search, Indonesian rescuers narrowed their focus Thursday to a landslide where dozens of people were believed trapped after an earthquake killed at least 272, more than a third of them children.

 On Wednesday, searchers rescued a 6-year-old boy who was trapped for two days under the rubble of his collapsed house.

+Data from National Disaster Mitigation Agency showed that 100 of the 272 confirmed deaths were children.

-More than 2,000 people were injured in the quake that displaced at least 61,000 people to evacuation centers and other shelters after at least 56,000 houses were damaged.
-The National Disaster Mitigation Agency has said 171 public facilities were destroyed, including 31 schools.
-Suharyanto, chief of the National Disaster Mitigation Agency, said 100 of the 271 confirmed deaths were children.
+Monday's magnitude 5.6 quake injured more than 2,000 people, damaged at least 56,000 houses and displaced at least 62,000 people to evacuation centers and other shelters.
+The agency said 171 public facilities were destroyed, including 31 schools.
+Suharyanto, who like many Indonesians uses only one name, said the authorities will verify damage to houses to allow rebuilding to start soon and evacuees to return home.

-Rescue efforts had been suspended temporarily on Wednesday as heavy monsoon rains fell.

-The 5.6 magnitude of Monday's earthquake would not typically be expected to cause serious damage.
-But the quake was shallow and shook a densely populated area that lacks earthquake-resistant infrastructure.
-Weak aftershocks continued until Thursday morning.
+An earthquake of that strength would not typically be expected to cause serious damage.
+But Monday's quake was shallow and shook a densely populated area that lacks earthquake-resistant infrastructure.
+Weak aftershocks were continuing Thursday morning.

-President Joko Widodo visited Cianjur on Tuesday and pledged to rebuild its infrastructure and provide assistance of up to 50 million rupiah (USD 3,180) to each resident whose house was damaged.
+President Widodo has pledged to rebuild infrastructure and provide assistance of up to 50 million rupiah (USD 3,180) to each resident whose house was damaged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)